LukaszPasich/Anaconda-MAA-MS1/README.md

 4.	- PROBLEM: I couldn't embed link from google maps on my page using \<iframe>.
 The screenshot of the error that came up in the Dev Tools in my browser is below.
 I read a bit about 'X-Frame-Options', but decided that this wasn't my level of competence yet and I looked for different solution.
-	- SOLUTION: I used Google Maps generator website, details [here](#code), that ironically gave me an \<iframe> code line (but different, one that worked).
+	- SOLUTION: I used Google Maps generator website, details [here](#code), that ironically gave me an \<iframe> code line (but different one - a one that worked).
 	I was able to feature the google map on the website now and get rid of this problem, however (for the second time irony) this code gave me bunch of errors somewhere else - this is addressed in [Bugs Not Fixed](#bugs-not-fixed) section.

 <img src="assets/images_readme/ms1-readme-testing-bugfix4.png" alt="Anaconda MAA website - bugs fixed">

 5.	- PROBLEM: While testing the links I discovered that I couldn't click on the logo in smaller screen sizes in order to go to _Home_ page (in fact I was clicking on one of the navigation links instead).
-It turned out that the container element of the navigation links was going over the logo (I added the red background to that element to see the problem better, screenshots below).
+It turned out that the container element of the navigation links was going over the logo (I added the red background to that element to demonstrate the problem better, screenshots below).
 As the \<navbar> element itself (black top bar with some transparency) had already some __z-index__ value assigned in order to always stay on the top, the elements inside it didn't want to listen to my __z-index__ requests (I was trying to give the logo a higher __z-index__ than the navigation links).
 	- SOLUTION: The help came from my mentor.
 I never thought about giving the __z-index__ negative values, but giving the navigation links __z-index: -1;__ value actually sent them underneath the logo.